United States v. Wong Kim Ark: Legislative and executive attempts to overturn Wong Kim Ark

 However, upon assuming office on January 20, 2025, Trump announced an executive order abolishing birthright citizenship for anyone born in the United States without a mother or father that was a U.S. citizen or lawful permanent resident.
 As of January 22, at least two federal court challenges have been filed against the executive order, one in Massachusetts by more than 20 state attorneys general led by Matthew Platkin, State of New Jersey, et al. v.
 Trump, and one in New Hampshire by the American Civil Liberties Union, New Hampshire Indonesian Community Support, et al. v.
 Trump.
 Norman Wong, the great-grandson of Wong Kim Ark, criticized the executive order.
 Lower courts placed national injunctions against the administration from enforcing the executive order.
 On appeal, in June 2025, the Supreme Court ruled in the consolidated case Trump v.
 CASA on a more narrow aspect related to the use of national injunctions, and did not address the Fourteenth Amendment question.
 In the wake of that decision, at least two of the lower court cases still held against the federal executive administration, using class actions to maintain the nationwide injunction on the executive order.
-Trump has appeals to the Supreme Court in September 2025, specifically asking the court to review the Fourteenth Amendment.
+Trump appealed to the Supreme Court in September 2025, specifically asking the court to review the Fourteenth Amendment.
 Twenty-five states filed an amicus brief supporting this position, arguing the interpretation of Wong Kim Ark was too broad and must be narrowed.
+On December 5, 2025, the Supreme Court agreed to hear Trump v.
+Barbara; oral arguments in this case were held on April 1, 2026, and Trump personally attended these arguments—the first time in history that a sitting president had ever done so.
+On June 30, 2026, the Supreme Court upheld the lower court decisions in the Barbara case, rejecting Trump's arguments and affirming the existing birthright citizenship precedent in a 6–3 decision.
+Chief Justice John Roberts' majority opinion in Barbara affirmed the findings of Wong Kim Ark.